Belgian Brewers Museum

-Discover why Belgian’s love beer and why the country has become home of beer, brewing over 400 varieties of beer every year.
-This museum was built into the basement of the Brewers’ House, the guild house or trade association of brewers in Belgium.
-For a fixed price (or free with the Brussels Card) you can explore brewing equipment, watch a video about beer and sample a light or special beer at the bar at the end of the tour.
+This museum was built into the basement of the Brewers’ House.
+The guild house of trade association of brewers in Belgium.
+You can explore brewing equipment, watch a video about beer and sample a light or special beer at the bar at the end of the tour.

 The tour begins downstairs as you enter the Brewers’ House (Het Brouwershuis or La Maison des Brasseurs) and turn left down a narrow set of stairs into the basement.
 Its dark interior will remind you of middle age taverns, with large wooden barrels, tables and chairs.
-A barman will greet you with a booklet about beer (English, French and Dutch) and let you know that after your tour, you can sample a free beer.
+A barman will greet you with a booklet about beer (English, French and Dutch) and let you know that after your tour, you can sample some for free.

 Once you have explored and taken photos of medieval beer-making instruments move into the backroom where you will be greeted with modern equipment, giant vats and pipes.
-A video in English plays on loop to give you an idea of the history, process, ingredients, types of beer and recipes featuring beer.
+A video in English plays on loop to give you an idea of the history, process, ingredients and recipes of beer brewing.
 The video lasts about 45 minutes so sit tight.

-At the end of the video you will understand why appreciation of beer in Belgium is equivalent to the appreciation of wine in France.
-There are different beer glasses for each beer, and a special serving method for each beer.
-The art of brewing beer is taken very seriously; and to this day, traditional barrel fermentation still exists so that drink you hold in your hand has been specially stored in a barrel for months before packaging.
+At the end of the tour you will understand why appreciation of beer in Belgium is equivalent to the appreciation of wine in France.
+Why there are different glasses and serving method for each beer.
+And of course all the trivia surrounding this topic.

 The Brewer’s House is quite a small museum, quaint but friendly.
-After learning all about beer, you will want to venture out into the restaurants and tell your friends what they’re drinking!
+After learning the interesting facts, you will want to venture out into the restaurants and tell your friends what they’re drinking.